Backfill strategies for iterations

 You would deploy this new Pipe along with the modified Data Source.
 Once you deploy the Pull Request, you will have this Materialized Pipe along with the new Data Source and the Pipe will materialize the data from the old Data Source.

-At this point, you would just need to wait until the full replacement is executed, the new Data Source will have all the data, after that you can create a new Pull Request to connect the new Data Source to the rest of your Pipe endpoints.
+At this point, you would just need to wait until the full replacement is executed, the new Data Source will have all the data, after that you can create a new Pull Request to connect the new Data Source to the rest of your Pipe Endpoints.

 Scenario 3: Streaming ingestion WITH incremental timestamp column